Why Does Monistat Burn and Other Information about Yeast Infections

 Why Would a Yeast Infection Come Back?

-If recurring infections are a problem that you are constantly facing (more than 3-4 times a year), I would recommend trying an oral medication.
-It may be that the yeast infection is not limited to your nether regions and can be a systemic infection (and more serious) where a more thorough solution may be required.
+You should see a doctor if your symptoms return within two months.6 If you've had more than four yeast infections within a year, you should see a doctor for treatment that might include other kinds of prescription medication since it may be that the yeast infection is not limited to your nether regions and could be a systemic (and more serious) infection where a more thorough solution may be required.

 Looking for healing and preventative measures?
 I strongly recommend a change in your diet as a good place to start.
 Read below for some diet pointers.